 Bounce Rate Reduction and Google

-Your website bounce rate is a measurement of the amount of visitors to your site that ‘bounce’ straight off again, back where they came from rather than sticking around to read your content.
+Bounce rate is a measurement of the amount of visitors to your site that ‘bounce’ straight off again, back where they came from rather than sticking around to read your content & view other pages of your website.

-In short, if lots of your visitors don’t stick around, then your site is considered to be of a lower quality then sites where visitors do stick around….. makes sense doesn’t it?
+In short, if a significant percentage of your visitors don’t stick around, then your site is considered to be of a lower quality then sites where visitors do stick around….. makes sense doesn’t it?

-You need them to stick around, visit several pages, stay on each page long enough to read your content and to not hit the back button.
+You need them to like what they find, visit several pages, stay on each page long enough to read your content and to not hit the back button.

 This algorithm change, which is a part of the far reaching Panda update program, means that it is now more important than ever that your website functions effectively for your visitors.